 According to an AAA study, car batteries last around 58 months in the U.S.’s furthest northern regions, while less than 41 months in the most southern regions.
 The ConsumerReport’s Banta recommends having a battery load test after two years in a warmer climate and after four years if you live in a cold environment.
 Because of the exposure to blistering heat, the battery fluid starts to evaporate and can result in a dead battery.
 And no one wants to end up stuck under the sizzling sun with a dead battery.

-Have your battery inspected each summer to prevent the problem propping its head right before you were planning to go on a summer trip.
+Have your battery inspected each summer to prevent the problem from propping its head right before you were planning to go on a summer trip.
 During an inspection, you should check the battery’s charging capacity, the terminals’ condition, and how securely it’s mounted.
 If you ever encounter a dead battery problem on the road in Plano, TX, or Frisco, TX, contact the trusted and experienced roadside assistance providers – Flag towing and roadside assistance.
-In another article we have explained how and who to call for a car jumpstart service.
+In another article, we have explained how and who to call for a car jumpstart service.

 Irregular Tire Pressure